Recall election: Ukraine

 A year after the 2015 Ukrainian local elections, voters can achieve a recall election of an elected deputy or mayor if as many signatures as voters are collected.

 United Kingdom

 The Recall of MPs Act 2015 (c.
-25) is an Act of the Parliament of the United Kingdom which mandates a recall petition to be held if a Member of Parliament is found to have committed certain wrongdoings, including any that result in a custodial prison sentence.
+25) is an act of the Parliament of the United Kingdom which mandates a recall petition to be held if a member of Parliament is found to have committed certain wrongdoings, including any that result in a custodial prison sentence.
 The petitions cannot be triggered by popular initiative.
-The subsequent recall petition is successful if signed by at least 10% of the electorate in the MPs constituency.
+The subsequent recall petition is successful if signed by at least 10% of the electorate in the MP's constituency.
 Successful recall leads to a by-election to fill the seat.

-The Act received Royal Assent on 26 March 2015 after being introduced on 11 September 2014.
-The UK's first recall petition occurred in 2018.
+The act received royal assent on 26 March 2015 after being introduced on 11 September 2014.
+The UK's first recall petition occurred in 2018, with the first successful one occurring the next year in Peterborough.

 There are no recall procedures for other elected officials in the United Kingdom.